jing-1strategy/sm-cicd-sample/README.md

     * Create ecsTaskExecutionRole with AmazonECSTaskExecutionRolePolicy

-    * Update Task Definition Source File (taskdef.json) with ecsTaskExecutionRole arn and ECR image name
+    * Update Task Definition Source File (taskdef.json) with ecsTaskExecutionRole arn and ECR image name - "image": "cicd-demo"

     * Register your task definition with the taskdef.json file.

     ```bash